Loyce Pace

-Loyce Pace is an American public health official expert serving as the Assistant Secretary in the Office of Global Affairs for the U.S. Department of Health & Human Services.
+Loyce Pace is an American public health expert serving as the Assistant Secretary in the Office of Global Affairs for the U.S. Department of Health & Human Services.
 She was executive director of the Global Health Council and member of President-elect Joe Biden's COVID-19 Advisory Board.
-Pace specializes in public health policy and global health equity, working to promote equitable access to health care around the world.
+Pace specializes in public health policy and global health equity, working to promote access to health care around the world.

 Education

 After graduating from Phillips Academy in 1995, Pace attended Stanford University for her undergraduate work, where she studied human biology and received her Bachelor of Science degree in 1999.
 While she had initially planned on pursuing a career in medicine, she developed an interest in public health during her tenure at Stanford.
 After graduating, she briefly worked as a teacher in her hometown of Los Angeles before becoming involved in community health advocacy.
 She followed this interest to Washington, D.C., pursuing her Master of Public Health degree at Johns Hopkins Bloomberg School of Public Health, which she received in 2005, concentrating on international health and human rights.